 Requirement number Action Observations & response from Provider Due date 9 1.
 The next cyclical review will take place in 2025, the provider must inform the GDC of changes to programme using the GDC Programme Modification process.
 The School acknowledges the updated process for reporting programme modifications to the GDC and will comply with this.
 Immediate.
 11 & 17 2.
 The provider must return, as a minimum, to pre-Covid patient feedback collection.
 The programme will return to pre-Covid patient feedback in academic year 2023-24.
 Feedback from other members of the dental team will be sourced throughout the curriculum.
 The School is working in conjunction with the local NHS to develop Patient and Public Involvement (PPI) groups, which will include patient input into curriculum development/enhancement.
-20 3.
-External Examiners must not be involved in the examination of candidate.
-This requirement was actioned with immediate effect.
-Immediate.
-7 & 14 4.
-The provider should make better use of the LiftUpp system by capturing and unifying all sources of information on students' progress especially relating to limits on practice and context to be available The School has met with staff from LiftUpp to explore whether LiftUpp would be able to act as a central resource for all sources of student progress information.
-Presently, LiftUpp software is unable to do this. in one central place.
+7 &14 3.
+The provider should make better use of the LiftUpp system by capturing and unifying all sources of information on students' progress especially relating to limits on practice and context to be available in one central place.
+The School has met with staff from LiftUpp to explore whether LiftUpp would be able to act as a central resource for all sources of student progress information.
+Presently, LiftUpp software is unable to do this.
 The School will develop a central resource where all information regarding student progress can be accessed by staff.
 Furthermore, more detailed information regarding restrictions to individual student clinical practice will be added to the current "alert" information displayed on LiftUpp (e.g. clearly stating any procedures not to be carried out).
 All students will be expected to work within the restrictions imposed by the School and their professional obligation to communicate this to supervising staff.
+8 4.
+The Fitness to Practice Policy should be reviewed regularly and in line with university internal quality assurance schedule.
+The School has discussed the Fitness to Practice Policy with the University and have confirmed that the